giraysam/boomerang-cache/README.md

 # boomerang-cache
-Boomerang cache is a local storage helper library.
+boomerangCache is a client side caching library based on localStorage